OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

       enabled: yes
       filetype: regular #regular|syslog|unix_dgram|unix_stream|redis
       filename: eve.json
+      # usecs to wait before retrying a write to a blocked unix stream socket
+      # default value is 0 (won't wait)
+      #unix-retry-wait: 12830
       #prefix: "@cee: " # prefix to prepend to each log entry
       # the following are valid when type: syslog above
       #identity: "suricata"